manystarsapart/skysynth/README.md

 5. view statistics on amount of time spent & no. of notes played
 6. control the volume
 7. change instruments to different synths
+8. add effects to instrument (e.g. distortion)
-8. RECORD and SAVE your melodies!
+9. RECORD and SAVE your melodies!

 ALSO: visual guide to playing is included